ikikika/learning/mfe/readme.md

     - Auth: Memory History
 - Container is the only history that will access the address bar and look at URL and eventually update it
 - Subapps will have codes that sync history object

+### Communication between Apps

+- User clicks link governed by Container
+  - Browser History
+  - Communicate change **DOWN** to Marketing
+  - Marketing's **Memory History** should update its current path
+- User clicks link governed by Marketing
+  - Memory History
+  - Communicate change **UP** to Container
+  - Container's **Browser History** should update its current path
+- **COMMUNICATION ABOUT ROUTING BETWEEN CONTAINER AND SUBAPP SHOULD BE AS GENERIC AS POSSIBLE**

+  - done with simple objects, simple events, simple callbacks
+  - so that different routing libraries can interpret the information and act accordingly

+- User clicks link in Marketing
+  - Container shows marketing app
+  - Container pass down callback function `onNavigate`
+  - User clicks on link inside marketing app
+  - Update Memory History's current path to `/pricing`
+  - Call `onNavigate` to tell container that the current path has changed